 Do you know what you’re getting your friends and family for Christmas?
 Are you buying new, or looking for sustainable gifts?

 Why not make a list well in advance and buy the items as you find them throughout the year?
 I actually do this for my nieces and nephews.

 Whenever I see a cute toy or book I think they will like, I’ll set it aside, even if it’s as early as May!

 That way when December comes along I can spend more time curled up with some hot chocolate and a good book and less time running around in the cold shopping.

 2. Budget and plan out your decor ideas

-Another way to figure out how to prepare for Christmas ahead of time is to budget and plan out your decor ideas.
+Another way to figure out how to prepare for Christmas ahead of time is to create a budget for your holiday fund and plan out your decor ideas.
 On average, Americans assume they'll buy $63 worth of decorations each year, according to Statista.

 Whether you have family heirlooms you like to display or this is your first Christmas celebrating in your new house, planning ahead is always a good idea.
 Think about the theme you want and what items you’ll need.